Jieiku/abridge/content/overview-rich-content/index.md

     "Video",
     "Audio",
     "Images",
-    "Shortcodes",
+    "Components",
 ]
 +++
-Several custom shortcodes are included to augment CommonMark. `video`, `image`, `gif`, and `audio` were created to help you take advantage of modern HTML elements in your writing.
+Several custom components are included to augment CommonMark. `video`, `image`, `gif`, and `audio` were created to help you take advantage of modern HTML elements in your writing.

 <!-- more -->